 States also have voluntary clean-up programs.
 These may provide financial and/or technical assistance to property owners who want to clean up soil, spills, or waste collections on their properties but aren't under any federal requirement to do so.

-EPA offers federal tax incentives.
-The Small Business Liability Relief and Brownfields Revitalization Act of 2002 (called just "Brownfields Act" many times) spelled out precisely what one must do to conduct "All Appropriate Inquiry" before purchasing brownfields, tells about appropriate professionals, and potentially provides grant funding.
+The Small Business Liability Relief and Brownfields Revitalization Act of 2002 (called just "Brownfields Act" many times) spelled out precisely what one must do to conduct "All Appropriate Inquiry" before purchasing brownfields, tells about appropriate professionals, and potentially limits liability of buyers of contaminated property.

-• There's a business opportunity in flipping brownfields sites, and some companies are doing that.
+• There's a business opportunity in flipping brownfields sites, and a few companies are doing that.
 You can advertise for investors and see if you find any takers.

-If you're the neighborhood on the outside looking in at this process, it can be unsettling.
+If you're the neighborhood on the outside looking in at this process, it can be seem to move very slowly indeed.
 But persist.
 If there's a federal agency involved, they have to give you information, but the speed at which you're answered often depends on your own diplomatic skills and persistence.

 The ultimate goal of a cleanup or an environmental investigation is called a "no further action" letter, in which some level of government certifies that no further action will be necessary.

 So get going.
-If you can afford it, clean up your polluted sites even when you think there's no market, because cleanup will improve the quality of your groundwater.
+If your community can afford it, clean up your polluted sites even when you think there's no market, because cleanup will improve the quality of your groundwater.
 And remember, cleaning is easier the sooner you do it.